-Quitting our jobs was one of the hardest things we’ve done, especially because we loved what we were doing – well, the greater portion thereof.
+Quitting our jobs was one of the hardest things we’ve ever done, especially because we loved what we were doing – well, the greater portion thereof.

 But a dream stays a dream if you are too scared to chase it.
 And most people’s dreams remains just that.
 Fear of the unknown keeps them away from unfolding the possibilities in life.

 And in the end, it’s not the years in your life that count.
 It’s the life in your years.Edward J. Stieglitz

 We spent countless hours planning and dreaming about the next step in our lives.
 So we thought that when it was finally going to be time to quit our jobs, we would be prepared, and it would be easy.
 We were wrong.
 It hasn’t been easy at all.

 As soon as we learned the exact date for the splash of our boat, we decided to turn in our resignations.
 Because we worked in the same industry – it’s a small world, we thought it would be better to do it at exactly the same time.
 So we picked up a date and a time that worked well for both of us.
 When that day come, we went through the details one last time during breakfast, and we left home with one mission: going to the office and quit.
 Once we did it, we felt sad, but also relieved.

 Alea iacta est (The die is cast)Gaius Suetonius Tranquillus